cerebis/shap/README.txt

 	analysis.workdir=/tmp
 	analysis.sge.specification=-o /dev/null -e /dev/null -w e -p 0 -b yes -V -shell yes -l hp=TRUE

-The delegate-context.xml file contains two bean definitions for the execution delegate.
-One provides local process execution, the other GRID execution.
+The delegate-context.xml file controls whether local (org.mzd.shap.exec.LocalDelegate) or GRID (org.mzd.shap.exec.GridDelegate) execution will be used job processing.

-By default, SHAP has been configured to use local processes and the parallelism is limited two 2 simultaneous processes.
+By default, SHAP has been configured to use local processes and the parallelism is limited a single process.
+Analysis throughput generally increases for larger values, assuming the local environment has a sufficient parallel CPU resources.
+On GRID systems, the maximum number of concurrent tasks is often dictated by queue constraints rather than absolute cluster size.
+SHAP will only queue as many jobs as is defined by analysis.jobdaemon.maxqueued.
+With GRID processing, it is recommended that analysis.jobdaemon.maxqueued to be set larger than analysis.executor.threads.

 SHAP Server-side Commands
 -------------------------